isomerpages/moe-regentsec/index.md

             Develop and Dream.
           link_text: Read more about it here
           link_url: /transformational-leaders/cce/aspirations-programme/
-        - title: Secondary 1 Orientation Programme 2026
-          date: 02 January 2026
-          announcement: From 2 to 9 January, Regent Secondary School buzzed with excitement and youthful energy as our Secondary 1 students took part in the Secondary 1 Orientation Programme 2026.
-Carefully designed to support a smooth transition into secondary school life, the programme
-          link_text: Read more about it here
-          link_url: transformational-leaders/secondary-1-orientation/secondary-1-orientation-2025/
         - title: CNY 2026
           date: 06 February 2026
           announcement: CNY Inter-Class Domino challenge 2026